global-asp/lida-source/en/0003_asking-and-answering.md

 # Asking and answering

 ##
-"I want that one."
+"I would like that one, please."

 ##
 "Do you have...?"

 ##
-"May I sit here?"
+"Is it okay if I sit here?"

 ##
-"Yes, please."
+"That will be fine."

 ##
-"Would you like this?"
+"Would you like some of this?"

 ##
-"Yes, thank you!"
+"Yes, please!"

 ##
 "Could I see that one, please?"